Leo1003/rust-osshkeys/README.md

 Also, it provide the ability to generate a key, sign and verify data.

 ## Current Status
-The codes is a bit of mess, I need some time to rearrange it...
+The codes is a bit of mess, I need some time to refactor it...

 The library is still under development, so there are some functions that haven't implemented.
 Some api may also change in the future.